What is an Overallotment / Greenshoe Option?

 The Securities and Exchange Commission (SEC) allows underwriters to engage in naked short sales in a share offering.
 Usually, underwriters use short selling when they anticipate a price fall, but the practice exposes them to price increases as a risk.
 In the United States, underwriters engage in short selling the offering and purchasing it in the aftermarket to stabilize prices.
 While selling short exerts downward pressure on the stock’s price, this tactic may facilitate a more stable offering that ultimately leads to a more successful stock offering.

 However, in 2008, the SEC eliminated the practice of what it termed “abusive naked short selling” during IPO operations Some underwriters engaged in naked short selling as a way of influencing stock prices.
-The practice created the strong perception that the shares of a particular company were gaining or losing, whereas only a small number of market players were manipulating these changes.
+The practice created a strong perception that the shares of a particular company were moving very actively, whereas, in fact, only a small number of market players were manipulating the price changes.